jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 [Enhancer for YouTube](https://addons.mozilla.org/en-US/firefox/addon/enhancer-for-youtube/)— speed up to 1.2x, control volume with mouse cursor, autoplay at higher quality.
 Note that it can be worth it to play at a higher quality than your monitor resolution due to compression.

 [Tab Unloader for Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tab-unload-for-tree-style-tab/) — tabs unloaded should be hidden from top and only shown in the sidebar.
 Unfortunately, I can't seem to get it working like it used to.

+[Foxy Gestures](https://addons.mozilla.org/en-US/firefox/addon/foxy-gestures/) - I customize my gestures to be more like old Opera.

 ## Hardware Configuration